 The unexpected beauty of Maiton Island

-Maiton island an understated paradise with a long and interesting history.
-It’s a superb day out, only 15 minutes from Phuket by speedboat.
+Maiton island an understated paradise with a long and exciting history.
+It’s a fantastic day out, only 15 minutes from Phuket by speedboat.
 The island is small but with a large and quiet beach and a green hill as a backdrop.
 Maiton is a private island with a small hotel and just a few bungalows that used to be the ultimate luxury in Phuket.
 If you visit as a day trip, you can have lunch, drinks or even a massage at the hotel.